giantswarm/docs/src/content/tutorials/security/rbac/_index.md

 ##### A super-user role binding

-One of the most important default role bindings is for the `cluster-admin` role, which depicts a super-user in the cluster.
+One of the most important default role bindings is for the `cluster-admin` role, which represents a super-user in the cluster.
 By default, it's bound to the `system:masters` group.
-Thus, if you need cluster admin access to your `Kubernetes` cluster, you need to [generate user credentials]({{< relref "/getting-started/access-to-platform-api" >}}) that includes the group.
+If cluster admin access is required, [user credentials can be generated]({{< relref "/getting-started/access-to-platform-api" >}}) that explicitly include that group.

 For a complete overview of default roles and bindings you can read the [official RBAC documentation](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#default-roles-and-role-bindings).

-__Warning:__ Be careful assigning super-user as a default role.
+__Warning:__ Consider the principle of least privilege and be careful assigning super-user as a default role.
 Giving `cluster-admin` role to every user means letting them perform any action in the cluster.
-As an analogy, it's like you giving root access to every user in a Linux system.
-Consequently think twice which role your users will have in the system.
-For `Kubernetes`, it translates in selecting a proper username and group name.
-Read [the authentication documentation]({{< relref "/overview/architecture/authentication/" >}}) to know more.
+Using the `cluster-admin` role by default in a Kubernetes cluster is analogous to giving root access to every user in a Linux system.
+Consider whether a binding to `cluster-admin` is truly necessary, or if a more minimal role can be bound instead.
+Read [the platform access management documentation][platform-access-management] to know more.

 ### Verifying if you Have Access